The Reality of Censorship

 Because the Video Recordings Act does not apply to the Internet then there is no law that actually requires a BBFC classification.
 Therefore the proposed certification for Internet video will be essentially voluntary.

+pornography.
 The basic idea is that the BBFC will judge whether the film is legal against all relevant legislation and then content providers can rest easy that they are offering a legal service.
-In addition the legitimacy of having an official certificate may appeal
+In addition the legitimacy of having an official

 Who knows?
 Even big companies like BT and Amazon may one day be persuaded to sell films that are officially recognised as legal.